rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ### Unity Plugin Reloading

 Unity presents a complication that it does not unload libraries once they are loaded, which happens when it is first used.
 This means that we cannot recompile the C++ library without restarting Unity.
 This creates a larger iteration time.
-In order to counter this, the UnityNativeTool open source project is used.
+In order to counter this, the [UnityNativeTool](TODO) open source project is used.
 This effectively wraps native functions and un/loads the library itself.
 It is an editor-only tool.
 A few modifications were made to this in several pull requests, see [#14](https://github.com/mcpiroman/UnityNativeTool/pull/14), [#15](https://github.com/mcpiroman/UnityNativeTool/pull/15), [#18](https://github.com/mcpiroman/UnityNativeTool/pull/18), [#19](https://github.com/mcpiroman/UnityNativeTool/pull/19), [#20](https://github.com/mcpiroman/UnityNativeTool/pull/20), [#21](https://github.com/mcpiroman/UnityNativeTool/pull/21), [#28](https://github.com/mcpiroman/UnityNativeTool/pull/28) on GitHub.

 ### Future Work

 The C++ interface could be simplified by using a tool such as SWIG.
 This integrates with CMake and automatically generates the C# declarations as well as having more advanced features such as exception handling between languages.
+Primarily, it removes redundant code and documentation.
 However, this simply shifts the development complexity, but it does make the language interface more robust to bugs.

 Of course, alternatives to Unity such as Blender or Unreal Engine do not have this interface.
 In contrast, the difficult parts with the language interface have been done and development should be easier from hereon.

 ## Mesh Interface

-Once we have modified the mesh data that is used by the renderer, such as the vertex positions, we need to apply these changes similar to `viewer.data().set_vertices(V)` in the 2D viewer.
-This requires access to the Unity API so must be done on the main thread.
-This is done in `PostExecute`.
-A bitmask :cs:class:`DirtyState` is used to indicate which parts have been modified and need to be updated.
+Once we have modified the mesh data used by the renderer, such as the vertex positions, we need to apply these changes.
+This is the equivalent of `viewer.data().set_vertices(V)` in the 2D viewer.
+This requires access to the Unity API, so must be done on the main thread.
+It is done in :cs:func:`PostExecute`.
+A bitmask :cs:var:`DirtyState` is used to indicate which parts have been modified and need to be updated.
+This is done in a coarse-grained fashion.
+For example, if a single vertex is moved the entire position matrix is updated.
+This sparse editing of the mesh occurs frequently, for example when an operation is performed on a selection.
+This could be a potential area of improvement, which could be fixed by accessing the GPU buffer directly, see `More on Performance`_.

 An extra complication to this is that Unity used row-major and libigl expects column-major.
 Because of this we have two copies of the data, one in column-major and one in row-major.
-This creates a necessary transpose each time we apply changes, which is done in C++ on the worker thread.
+This creates a necessary transpose each time we apply changes.
+This is done in C++ on the worker thread for better performance.
+For larger meshes the effect of this transpose on runtime as well as memory performance will be more noticeable.
+For the meshes tested, this was not an issue with operations on the armadillo still being responsive.

+Ideally libigl would work equally well in row-major preventing a transpose and reducing the number of copies of the mesh in memory.
+Although Eigen supports row-major well, libigl templates do not always consider this causing a compiler error.

+In this part of the development process the engine source code would have most likely helped.

-### Performance
+### More on Performance

-The performance of the current method seems to be good enough.
 Unity provides the GPU pointer to the mesh buffer.
-Thus a way of applying the mesh data directly to the GPU was briefly explored.
+Thus a way of applying the mesh data directly to the GPU was briefly explored with help of the [Rendering Samples](TODO).

-Ideally libigl would work equally well in row-major preventing a transpose and reducing the number of copies of the mesh in memory.
-Although Eigen supports row-major well, libigl templates do not always consider this.
+Another performance consideration is that vertex attributes are interleaved by default on the GPU in the vertex buffer.
+This means that updating the position of all vertices results in a non-blittable transfer.
+This could result in a performance loss.
+Unity exposes some control over the vertex buffer layout allowing separation of vertex attributes into separate 'streams'.
+This could be explored further if this process appears to be a performance bottleneck.

-## High Level Actions
+## High Level Actions*

 ### Vertex Selection